suffolklibraries/lgc/content/collections/events/christmas-games-23-12.md

     content:
       -
         type: text
-        text: 'The East Point Pavilion Bar will be open serving drinks and snacks.'
+        text: 'The East Point Pavilion Bar will be open for drinks and snacks.'
   -
     type: paragraph
     attrs: